 Software engineering includes the design, development and testing of software applications.
-This field can be very rewarding if you’re looking for a technology-based role with job stability due to this occupation’s high projected growth.
+This field can be very rewarding if you’re looking for a technology-based role with job stability due to this industry’s high projected growth.
 Advanced training like a master’s degree in software engineering can boost your job prospects and earning potential.
 Read on to find out more about online master’s degree programs in software engineering.

-Master’s in Software Engineering Online Program Overview
+Software Engineering Master’s Degree Online Program Overview

 Software engineering is the use of computer languages to build programs that can perform a set of desired tasks.
 Professionals in this occupation also use their programming knowledge to keep applications functioning smoothly by fixing errors, and releasing patches or updates.